-Photo Gallery Sand Creek Tree Service Photo Gallery Though this ponderosa removal job afforded great views of the lake, it also induced nightmares.
+Photo Gallery Sand Creek Tree Service Photo Gallery That stretch between tops?
+It’s basically arborist yoga.
+At work on a beautiful autumn day.
+A panoramic view is needed to capture the entirety of this complex worksite.
+Bombs away!
+Silhouette of climber and tree.
+A forest thinning project at the midway point, highlighting before and after.
+Delivering a load of wood chips…and Jeremiah.
+Tree felling ahead.
+Catching our breath after removing the top from this technical tree.
+Sometimes we employ magic instead of chainsaws to cut down trees.
+There are times climbing just won’t cut it, and we need to bring in a lift.
+Though this ponderosa removal job afforded great views of the lake, it also induced nightmares.
 Sometimes all the limbs have to come down before the tree does.
 Two tall tops tend to create twice the work.
 Though we have good climbers on staff, some trees are better suited to mechanical approaches.
 This hairy spruce gave our chipper a good workout.
 Watch out below!
 Jen rests atop the fruits of her labor amidst a forest thinning project.
 Some trees have to come up before they come down in order to keep homes safe.
 Ponderosa firewood, anyone?
 Pruning a maple in downtown Sandpoint.
 The Sand Creek Tree Service version of “American Gothic.”
 Two climbers in the same tree makes for better photo ops.
 We spend a lot of our time in the sky.
 Jen vs. the cottonwood.
 Jen won.
-Tyler takes a rest while pruning a cottonwood.
-Our new z-line system for lowering limbs makes us safer and more efficient.
-Sometimes awkward back cuts are necessary.
+Our z-line system makes lowering limbs safer and more efficient.
 Sky-high selfie.
 Pruning a willow tree along the Pend Oreille River.
 Removing a hazard limb from a ponderosa.
-Removing a hazard larch leaning over a home.
-The snow falling made for some soft turns the next day at Schweitzer.
-Technical Pruning on a beautiful mulberry.
-Jen Jackson Quintano bringing down a dead poplar.
-Removing a few dead and diseased limbs from some beautiful maples in Dover.